Sagrada Familia: Tickets

 • Sagrada Familia Summer Opening Hours: Monday - Saturday: 09:00 - 20:00 & Sundays: 10:30 - 20:00.

-Is The Sagrada Familia worth visiting
+Is The Sagrada Familia Worth Visiting

 • As Spain's number one tourist attraction in Spain, with around 20,000,000 people visiting Barcelona each year to see if from the outside alone and around 4,500,000 purchasing tickets to enjoy the inside, we definitely think its worth visiting, yes!

-• Inside the basilica
+• Inside the Sagrada Familia basilica

 • Access to the museum